-You are about to be on the road trip of a lifetime, cruising along the highway with your friends, and can’t wait to see America as it was meant to be experienced – on the open road.
-Even better, you have an amazing rental car and all your favorite road trip songs on your playlist.
+You are about to be on the road trip of a lifetime, cruising along the highway with your friends, and can't wait to see America as it was meant to be experienced – on the open road.
+Even better, you have an amazing rental car, and you have placed all your favorite road trip songs on your playlist.

-You queue it up, high-five your buddies, and start your engine.
-Little do you know that soon you'll be in a car accident with a pickup truck and now all you can think about is, “Did I decline a car insurance policy at the rental counter?”
+You queue up the playlist, high-five your friends, and start your engine.
+Little do you know that soon you'll be in a car accident with a pickup truck.
+Soon, all you'll be thinking is, “Did I decline a car insurance policy at the rental counter?"
+When you decline such coverage, you are taking on what is referred to as a collision damage waiver.

 While you may be wondering a million different things, the most important question on your mind is probably who pays for a rental car after an accident?
-The question will turn on two separate inquires: who is at the at fault driver and the level of rental coverage from the driver's insurance company.
+The question will turn on two separate inquires: who is at the at-fault driver and the level of rental car coverage from the driver's insurance company.

 First Steps After the Accident

-Having a car accident in a rental car isn’t that much different than if it was your own vehicle.
-Your first step after an accident is to make sure everyone is safe at the scene, swap contact information and call 911 if necessary.
+Having a car accident in a rental car isn't that much different than if it were your own car.
+Your first step after an accident is to make sure everyone is safe at the scene, swap contact information and insurance information with the other driver, and call 911 if necessary.
 Call your rental car company right away after an accident.
-Ask the company how to proceed, including whether or not you need to file a police report, even for minor damages.
+Ask the company how to proceed, including whether or not you need to file a police report, even for minor damages to your rental vehicle.

 Who Is At Fault for the Accident?

 In deciding who pays for the rental car after an accident, the most important inquiry here is who caused the accident.
 If the other driver did, their auto insurance company is on the hook for rental car repair charges.
-The best case scenario is that the other driver is at fault for the accident and they have insurance coverage.
+The best case scenario is that the other driver is at fault for the accident, and they have insurance coverage.
+Under such circumstances, it's likely that the at-fault driver's insurance company will handle your costs under the terms of that driver's policy.

 Uninsured Motorist Coverage